simone-contorno/rt-assignment-2/README.md

         <ul>
             <li>robot.cpp: controls the robot to follow the ciruit avoiding the borders; for this task it reads data from laser scanners,
-            compare them (on the left and on the right) when it is too close to an obstacle (in front of its) and choose the direction where there is more space; it also publishes the new linear velocity (managed from the unser interface provided by robot_controller node) in the topic cmd_vel.</li>
+            compare them (on the left and on the right) when it is too close to an obstacle (in front of its) and choose the direction where there is more space; it also publishes the new linear velocity (managed from the user interface provided by robot_controller node) in the topic cmd_vel.</li>
             <li>robot_controller.cpp: provides the user interface to digit commands and sends them to the service (server.cpp).</li>
         </ul>